 Disadvantages of Rainwater Harvesting

-Rainfall is hard to predict and sometimes little or no rainfall can limit the supply of rainwater.
-It is not advisable to depend on rainwater alone for all your water needs in areas where there is limited rainfall.
-Rainwater harvesting is suitable in those areas that receive plenty of rainfall.
+Rainfall is hard to predict, and sometimes little, or no rainfall can limit the supply of rainwater.
+Hence, it is not advisable to depend on rainwater alone for all your water needs in areas with limited rainfall.

-2. Initial High Cost: Depending on the system’s size and technology level, a rainwater harvesting system may cost anywhere between $200 to $2000 and benefit from it cannot be derived until it is ready for use.
+Depending on the system’s size and technology level, a rainwater harvesting system may cost anywhere between $200 and $2000, and its benefit cannot be derived until it is ready for use.

-Certain types of roofs may seep chemicals, insects, dirt or animals droppings that can harm plants if it is used for watering the plants.
+Certain types of roofs may seep chemicals, insects, dirt, or animal droppings that can harm plants if it is used for watering the plants.

-Rainwater harvesting is a system that is gaining speed over time.
+Rainwater harvesting is a system that is gaining momentum over time.
 Areas that experience high amounts of rainfall will benefit the most from the system and will be able to distribute water to dry lands with ease.
 However, the beneficial environmental impact of the system is what drives it further as of now.